fossasia/susi_linux/README.md

 **Roadmap**
 - Offline Voice Detection (if possible with satisfactory results)
-- Configuring led lights in accordance with SUSI.AI response
 - Make Update Daemon check for the updates at regular intervals
-- Create an automated workflow which sets up the initialisation through the mobile app

 **General Working Of SUSI**
 - SUSI.AI follows a finite state system for the code architecture.